Friday, October 19, 2012

 1 organic red delicious apple, cut into bite size chunks

-1/4 cup of organic cranberries ( adds beautiful color)
+1/4 cup of organic cranberries, chopped ( adds beautiful color)

 1/2 cup of organic raisins